MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 Multifactor authentication completed via the recently announced [external authentication methods](/entra/identity/authentication/how-to-authentication-external-method-manage) satisfies the MFA requirements of the Microsoft-managed policies.

-Multifactor authentication completed via federated IdP may satisfy Microsoft Entra ID MFA requirements depending on your tenant’s configuration of the IdP.
+When multifactor authentication is completed via a federated identity provider (IdP) it might satisfy Microsoft Entra ID MFA requirements depending on your configuration.
 For more information, see [Satisfy Microsoft Entra ID multifactor authentication (MFA) controls with MFA claims from a federated IdP](/entra/identity/authentication/how-to-mfa-expected-inbound-assertions).

 ### What if I use Certificate-Based Authentication?